 53 The Census and Statistics Act 1905 provides the authority for the ABS to collect statistical information, and requires that statistical output shall not be published or disseminated in a manner that is likely to enable the identification of a particular person or organisation.
 This requirement means that the ABS must take care and make assurances that any statistical information about individual respondents cannot be derived from published data.

 55 Calculations as shown in the commentary sections of this release are based on unrounded figures.
-Calculations using rounded figures may differ from those released.
+Calculations undertaken by data users using rounded figures may differ from those released.
 Where figures have been rounded in tables, discrepancies may occur between sums of component items and totals.

-56 Every effort is made to minimise error by working closely with data providers, the careful design of forms, training of processing staff, and efficient data processing procedures.
+56 Every effort is made to minimise error by working closely with data providers, including supporting the careful design of forms, training of processing staff, and efficient data processing procedures.

 57 The ABS' releases draw extensively on information provided freely by individuals, businesses, governments and other organisations.
-The efforts of Registries of Births, Deaths and Marriages to improve the data quality, coverage and timeliness of death registration information, processes and systems are noted and valued by the ABS.
-Their continued cooperation is very much appreciated; without it, the wide range of statistics published by the ABS would not be available.
+The efforts of each state and territory's Registries of Births, Deaths and Marriages to improve the data quality, coverage and timeliness of death registration information, processes and systems are noted and valued by the ABS.
+Their continued cooperation is very much appreciated.
 Information received by the ABS is treated in strict confidence as required by the Census and Statistics Act 1905.

 58 Other ABS products which may be of interest to users include: